 - Weight loss.
 It has been shown that losing a modest amount of weight can improve urinary incontinence in overweight and obese women.
 Even just 5-10% weight loss can help symptoms.
 If you are overweight and incontinent then you should first try to lose weight in conjunction with any other treatments.

 - Toilet habit.
 This is also dealt with in bladder training but in general it is best to visit the toilet only when you need to, rather than 'just in case'.
-Depending on how much (and what) you are drinking and your level of activity (how much you are sweating), it is normal to pass urine every 3-4 hours on average.
+Depending on how much (and what) you are drinking and your level of physical activity (how much you are sweating), it is normal to pass urine every 3-4 hours on average.

 Your GP may advise on treatment or refer you to a continence advisor for advice on bladder training and pelvic floor exercises.
 Sometimes physiotherapists can help with pelvic floor exercises.
 In some situations, you and your doctor may decide to wait and see how things go before trying treatment.
 This is because some mild cases get better on their own over time and without treatment.
 Sometimes a specialist (usually a urologist or a urogynaecologist if you are a woman) needs to be involved in more difficult cases.
 Surgery can be used to treat incontinence, especially stress incontinence.